michaeljmuller/plexstack/README.md

 ## Import previously-downloaded TV into Sonarr

+This is only necessary if you already have TV in the Sonarr's root folder (in the plex library).

 ★ In the "Media Management" configuration page, click on the root folder link ("/root-folder").
 Wait while Sonarr inspects all the shows, and then click the "Import" button at the bottom of the page.

 ## Configure the Root Folder in Radarr

+Same as with Sonarr; visit the "Media Management" configuration page at: http://hostname:9993/settings/mediamanagement

+★ Click the "Add Root Folder" button, select the folder named "root-folder" and click OK.

+## Import previously-downloaded TV into Radarr

+This is only necessary if you already have movies in Radarr's root folder (in the plex library).

+★ In the "Media Management" configuration page, click on the root folder link ("/root-folder").
+Wait while Radarr inspects all the movies, and then click the "Import" button at the bottom of the page.

 # Additional Coniguration